So you recently moved to Malta, and now you want to open a bank account?

 While it is a well-regarded and robust bank, it can be a bit of a hassle to open an account when first arriving in Malta.

 BOV’s requirements aren’t all that different from BNF, with the exception that they up until now have required a reference from your current bank.
-Usually your current will charge you for this service (often somewhere between €20-100)—if they will even do it at all.
+Usually your current bank will charge you for this service (often somewhere between €20-100)—if they will even do it at all.
 In recent years they have also started accepting references from your employer, which might be easier.
 However, it seems BOV (at least certain branches) now (as of fall of 2019) have stopped asking for reference letters—at least in certain cases.
 YMMV.

 This is what you’ll need to open an account with BOV: